DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

 * ResourceHealthSummary `object`: Base class to define the health summary of the resources contained under an Arm resource.
   * issues `array`: The list of summary of health errors across the resources under the container.
     * items [HealthErrorSummary](#healtherrorsummary)
-  * resourceCount `integer`: The count of total resources umder the container.
+  * resourceCount `integer`: The count of total resources under the container.

 ### ResumeJobParams
 * ResumeJobParams `object`: Resume job params.